Modesto officer found justified in 2013 and 2016 shootings

-The District Attorney’s Office findings, released this week, were delayed because the suspect, who survived, bailed out of jail then failed to appear in court and remained a fugitive for four years.
+The DA’s findings, released this week, were delayed because the suspect, who survived, bailed out of jail then failed to appear in court and remained a fugitive for four years.
 It is the DA’s policy not to review the use of force until after the outcome of any related criminal cases.

 Officer Tyler Houston has been found justified in the five-year-old shooting as well as one that occurred in 2016.